-June 27, 1999: the date of the memorable Save Mart/Kragen 350 at Sears Point Raceway (now Sonoma Raceway) deep in Sonoma, California wine country.
+June 27, 1999.
+This was the date of the memorable Save Mart/Kragen 350 at Sears Point Raceway (now Sonoma Raceway) deep in Sonoma, California wine country.

 It wasn't even Jeff Gordon's win that made the NASCAR Cup Series race so noteworthy either, but rather the fact that there were two extreme crashes that ended in both cars getting airborne and flipping end over end.